Gå til indhold

 Your waste makes a difference.
 It contains different resources that can be reused.

-In the city of Aarhus, you must sort your waste into four types and dispose of it in the waste bins where you live.
+In the city of Aarhus, you must sort your waste into different types and dispose it in the waste bins where you live.

 You can also dispose your waste at one of the 6 recycling stations or get your bulky waste collected for free.